Kirk Douglas: Spartacus and mid-career

-1970–2020
+Later work

 In the 1970s, he starred in films such as There Was a Crooked Man...
 (1970), A Gunfight (1971), The Light at the Edge of the World (1971). and The Fury (1978).
 He made his directorial debut in Scalawag.
 (1973), and subsequently also directed Posse (1975), in which he starred alongside Bruce Dern.

 In 1980, he starred in The Final Countdown, playing the commanding officer of the aircraft carrier USS Nimitz, which travels through time to the day before the 1941 attack on Pearl Harbor.
 It was produced by his son Peter Douglas.
 He also played in a dual role in The Man from Snowy River (1982), an Australian film which received critical acclaim and numerous awards.

 In 1986, he reunited with his longtime co-star, Burt Lancaster, in a crime comedy, Tough Guys, with a cast including Charles Durning and Eli Wallach.
 It marked the final collaboration between Douglas and Lancaster, completing a partnership of more than 40 years.
 That same year, he co-hosted (with Angela Lansbury) the New York Philharmonic's tribute to the 100th anniversary of the Statue of Liberty.
 The symphony was conducted by Zubin Mehta.

 In 1988, Douglas starred in a television adaptation of Inherit the Wind, opposite Jason Robards and Jean Simmons.
 The film won two Emmy Awards.
 In the 1990s, Douglas continued starring in various features.
 Among them was The Secret in 1992, a television movie about a grandfather and his grandson who both struggle with dyslexia.
 That same year, he played the uncle of Michael J. Fox in a comedy, Greedy.
 He appeared as the Devil in the video for the Don Henley song "The Garden of Allah".
 In 1996, after suffering a severe stroke at age 79 which impaired his ability to speak, Douglas still wanted to make movies.
-He underwent years of voice therapy and made Diamonds in 1999, in which he played an old prizefighter who was recovering from a stroke.
+He underwent years of voice therapy and made Diamonds in 1999, in which he played an old professional boxer who was recovering from a stroke.
 It co-starred his longtime friend from his early acting years, Lauren Bacall.